U.S. added 336,000 jobs in September, blowing past forecasts

 The blowout number proved nearly double economists' expectations of 170,000 new jobs in September, according to a survey by FactSet.

-The strong payrolls number was also coupled with upwardly revisions to prior months, with July and August combined adding 119,000 more jobs than last reported, the U.S. Labor Department said Friday.
+The strong payrolls number was also coupled with upward revisions to prior months, with July and August combined adding 119,000 more jobs than last reported, the U.S. Labor Department said Friday.

 "Payrolls surprised to the upside in September, and the prior two months were revised up, signaling solid positive momentum in net job growth," Rubeela Farooqi, chief U.S. economist at High Frequency Economics, said in a report.